Wonshtrum/vscode-lizard/readme.md

 Lizard can be controlled with these settings.
 Each requires a positive integer.

-* `lizard.limits.ccn`: The maximum modified cyclomatic complexity of a function.
-  The default value is 10.
+* `lizard.ccn`: The maximum modified cyclomatic complexity of a function.
+Set this 0 to disable scanning CCN.
+The default value is 0.
-* `lizard.limits.arguments`: The maximum number of arguments for a function.
-The default value is 5.
+* `lizard.arguments`: The maximum number of arguments for a function.
+Set this to 0 to disable scanning function arguments.
+The default value is 0.
-* `lizard.limits.length`: The maximum length of a function.
-The default value is 100.
+* `lizard.length`: The maximum length of a function.
+Set this to 0 to disable scanning function length.
+The default value is 0.

 ## Known Issues